Thousands of sewage overflows in Wirral last year

-Raw sewage was released into open water in Wirral thousands of times in 2022, figures show.
+Raw sewage was released into open water in Wirral thousands of times in 2022, figures from the Environment Agency show.

 Advertisement